Green-Screen/Creations/Modules/README.md

 All modules in this repository/directory are uploaded to roblox.
-It is easier to instead purchase these (free) from this experience: https://www.roblox.com/games/115517428174505/Module-Store
+It is easier to instead purchase these (free) from this experience and have them stored in your roblox inventory: https://www.roblox.com/games/115517428174505/Module-Store